-"Result-oriented approach," which allows a country to regard the trade policies and measures of its trading partner as unfair only because there are any unfavorable "results," lacks objectivity and may evolve into managed trade and produce anti-competitive effects.
+In other words, "result-oriented approach," which allows a country to regard the trade policies and measures of its trading partner as unfair only because there are any unfavorable "results," lacks objectivity and may evolve into managed trade and produce anti-competitive effects.
 "Fairness" of each country's trade policies and measures should be assessed not based on results but on internationally agreed-upon rules.
-When there are no appropriate international rules, the establishment of new rule should be pursued first, and fairness or unfairness should not be discussed without international discipline.
-This approach, or "rule-oriented approach," is the "fairness" that this Report has insisted and the (principle) we have to be based on.
+International are no appropriate international rules, the establishment of new rule should be pursued first, and fairness or unfairness should not be discussed without international discipline.
+This approach, or "rule-oriented approach," is the "fairness" that the Report has insisted and the (principle) we have to be based on.